PayTo FAQs

 Frequently Asked QuestionsAnswer

-Will bank debits be in real time?Once the PayTo agreement is authorised by the customer, payments will be immediate, with status of payment immediately sent back.
+Does PayTo debit an account in real time?Once the PayTo mandate is authorised by the customer, payments is immediate and status is returned immediately

-Will the merchant need to sign anything to use PayTo?Yes, please contact your Business Development Manager if your merchant wishes to use PayTo.
+Will merchants need to sign anything to use PayTo?Yes, please contact your Business Development Manager if your merchant wishes to use PayTo.

 Will the same API end points be used?Yes and there will also be new ones that will be required.